The Worship Program

 - Song service

 - Lesson Study - At this point everyone breaks into small class groups to study the Bible.
 You can choose which group you want to attend.
 The duration of the study is about 30-40 minutes.
-During this time, Adventists study the Bible using the Sabbath school lesson as a guide.
+During this time, Adventists and visitors study the Bible using the Sabbath school lesson as a guide.
 The Sabbath school lesson is a Bible-study guide produced every three months by the worldwide church's Sabbath School Department.
 People are encouraged to study the lesson throughout the week and, during Sabbath school, discuss what it is teaching and have the opportunity to share how it has made an impact on them.
+Our Adult classes for our first quarter (Jan-Mar) is trialing a separate men's and women's class and we still hold a Samoan language class.
+As the need arises a Fijian language adult class can also be

 - Closing song - this can be a musical item or even a drama performance on an aspect or story in the Bible